top of page

 conceptual rendering of a modern West Coast luxury cabin in a mountainside forest

 Are you inspired to build your own dream cabin in the woods of British Columbia's West Coast (or anywhere else in the province, really)?
 Perhaps you're considering a net zero home to weather the extreme weather in Canada.
-Leverage the benefits of a modern house architect and book a free Diagnostic Session™ during which I can explain the first steps to take.

 If you want to see a list of some real projects I've worked on in the past, please CLICK HERE to visit the portfolio page.